stlankes/stlankes.github.io/_posts/2015-04-06-From-Wordpress-to-Jekyll.md

        <!-- Rest of Citation -->
 {% endhighlight %}

-Furthermore, I defined with the file `bibtex.html` in the directory `_layout` the layout of my publication list.
+Furthermore, with the file `bibtex.html` I defined the layout of my publication list in the directory `_layout`.
 The current version of `bibtex.html` is shown below:

 {% highlight html %}